Man missing at sea after Christmas Day swim in Devon is named

 Emergency services were called to the scene after several people were reported struggling among large waves at the beach.
 Several were escorted to safety, but a man in his forties and a man in his sixties remain missing as of Boxing Day and have not been located.

-After an extensive search, the operation was concluded on Thursday afternoon and the families of those missing were contacted.
+After an extensive search, the operation was concluded on Thursday afternoon and the families of those missing were informed.

 Mr Upham’s family wrote in a statement on his company’s Instagram page on Friday: “Our family is heartbroken by the loss of our beloved family member, Matthew Upham, who was reported missing on Christmas morning.